1967–68 South-West Indian Ocean cyclone season: Moderate Tropical Storm Karine

 The storm passed near Réunion, bringing heavy rainfall that caused river flooding.
 Six people drowned on the island during the storm's passage.

 Moderate Tropical Storm Lottie

 Tropical Cyclone Monique

 The eye of Cyclone Monique passed just northwest of Rodrigues, producing a minimum pressure of 933 mbar, as well as wind gusts of 276 km/h in the island's interior; this was the highest wind gust on record for the island.
 The winds wrecked most of the island's crops and destroyed many houses while also causing severe erosion.
 The outskirts of Monique also produced high waves and dropped rainfall in Réunion.

 Tropical Cyclone Noreen

+Noreen Existed from April 5th to the 15th.